Scarf, Hat, Cool-Tie FAQs

-It is important that you keep your scarves within our size restrictions (5-6” across and 45-48” long) so they fit into our care packages.
+It is important that you keep your scarves within our size restrictions (no larger than 5″ Wide, 36″ long) so they fit into our care packages.
 No fringe please (except perhaps a small amount for fleece scarves).
 There are no size restrictions for the hats, but we recommend that you use a human head as a model!

 What colors should we use?

 While we accept any color, it is best to keep the colors on the subtle side–blues, browns, olives, grays, maroon, and black would all be excellent choices for both males and females.
 The troops always appreciate military colors, but, please NO red-white-blue combinations.

 What fibers are acceptable?